synedra/runzoho/README.md

 Save this as `~/.config/httpie/config.json` (create the directory if it doesn't exist).

 **Create session file**
-Add the session header file to complete this setup:
+Add the session header file to complete this setup.
+Update the Authorization header so it is "Bearer <RUNALLOY_API_KEY>".
+You will update the userid in the next step.

 ```json
 {